rnealis/Raspberry-Pi-solar-weather-station/README.md

 4 Sensors | 46~ mW
 Efficiency of Charge Controller | System with the charge controller consumes 78% more energy than the system alone.
 Note: the 78% will likely change with power input to the charge controller (my hunch is if you put more power into the charge controller, you will get less power loss)

+*FOR MORE DETAILED DATA AND PROJECT DESCRIPTION SEE ATTACHED PDF'S*

 # Sensors